open-telemetry/opentelemetry-specification/specification/common/README.md

 - The attribute key MUST be a non-`null` and non-empty string.
   - Case sensitivity of keys is preserved.
 Keys that differ in casing are treated as distinct keys.
-- The attribute value is either:
+- The attribute value is either[1]:
   - A primitive type: string, boolean, double precision floating point (IEEE 754-1985) or signed 64 bit integer.
   - An array of primitive type values.
 The array MUST be homogeneous, i.e., it MUST NOT contain values of different types.